 On December 9, 2014, I place my final phone call to Priceline after not getting a response to my letter of complaint.
 My phone call today to Priceline was intolerable.
 I spoke with Kat (Priceline supervisor) who stated that they sent me emails in August stating that changes had been made.
 I confirmed that I did indeed receive the emails, but that the emails didn't provide the details of the changes.
 That instead there were hyperlinks to my Priceline itinerary, which showed that Delta Flight 8104 departed Mexico City on 11/23/14 at 9:50pm landing in LAX at 12:05am.
 TO THIS DAY, THE ITINERARY STILL SHOWS THAT!!!!
 Priceline never updated my itinerary!!!
 Kat stated that it was MY responsibility to call the airline the date of the flight and verify the status.
 Can you imagine having to directly call every airline to verify each flight, each time?
 PRICELINE IS ACCEPTING NO RESPONSIBILITY!!!

-Review about: Priceline Flight Booking.
+Product or Service Mentioned: Priceline Flight Booking.

 Reason of review: Poor customer service.